handsontable/handsontable/docs/11.0/guides/integrate-with-react/react-hot-column.md

 ```
 :::

-## Using the renderer/editor components with React's Context
+## Using the renderer/editor components within React's Context

 In this example, React's Context is used to pass the information available in the main app component to the renderer.
 In this case, we're using just the renderer, but the same principle works with editors just as well.